15 gifts for the sports fan in your life

 Photos:Great gifts for sports fanatics

-Football cufflinks ($15 to $450) – Football-themed cufflinks are an inspired gift idea for the gridiron fan with high-fashion taste.
+Football cufflinks – Football-themed cufflinks are an inspired gift idea for the gridiron fan with high-fashion taste.
 Wearers can root for the "Dirty Birds" or "Gang Green" without saying a word.
 For an understated touch, team logos and leather footballs are available, too, from Cufflinks.com.

 Hide Caption